 2 weeks later you get another litter of rabbits.

-This aggressive breeding schedule will give you roughly 6.5 litters per year.
+An aggressive rabbit breeding schedule will mean that a rabbit can have 6.5 litters per year.

 If you choose to follow this aggressive breeding schedule, you will see the wear and tear on your doe.
 By the 4th or 5th litter, she’ll be a ghost of her old self.